 Tool 5: How to sign an image with Illustrator

-Using Adobe Illustrator to sign an image is, like with Photoshop, somewhat technical.
+Using Adobe Illustrator to sign an image is, like Photoshop, somewhat technical.
 You’ll first need to create a vector image of your digital signature before you sign your image.
 These are the steps you have to take:

 The next step is to open the image in Adobe Illustrator.
-Crop the excessive white background so only the signature and a small bit of the border remain.
+Crop the excessive white background, so only the signature and a small bit of the border remain.

 Then, select Object > Live Trace > Make.
 Use the pen tool set to .25 stroke to trace your signature carefully.
 Once done, change the stroke to mimic the weight of the drawn signature.
 Then save the newly created digital signature as a vector image.